MLeClair97/learning-journey/week-01-foundations/Flowise/Weather API Chatbot/README.md

 - Received lat and lon for Austin when requested to check other data: ✅

 ## Screenshots
-- `` - Flowise canvas view
+- `week-01-foundations/Flowise/Weather API Chatbot/Workflow Weather Screenshot 2025-07-01.png` - Flowise canvas view & Sample conversation
-- `` - Sample conversation

 ## Lessons Learned
 - Parameter Configuration: Must define all input parameters in Flowise tools - I missed this step initially
 - It appeared on openweathermap.org that the request would require a lat and lon for a city so I added extra steps for geocoding API that were unneccessary.

 ## Files
-- `week-01-foundations/customer-service-agent/My FAQ Chatbot Chatflow.json` - Exportable workflow
+- `week-01-foundations/Flowise/Weather API Chatbot/Weather Chatbot Chatflow.json` - Exportable workflow